 Formula-fed babies

-At first, your baby will only be able to eat 1 or 2 ounces of infant formula.
+At first, your baby will only be able to eat one or two ounces of infant formula.
 Offer this amount every 2 to 3 hours (or sooner if they show signs of hunger).

 As your baby grows, they’ll consume more formula at each feeding: